Agile and Scrum

 Becoming a member of a Scrum team or building a product with a new process can be a daunting prospect and being asked to serve as the team's ScrumMaster can be downright intimidating.
 You've got an idea of what Scrum is and have read a few articles or books on the topic, but you really don't know how to go about putting that theory into action.
 Gain the knowledge of how Scrum works, how to fill the role of ScrumMaster as well as focus on funtioning as the product owner, or customer, for a Scrum team.

-You will gain an understanding of agile thinking, artifacts, roles and how-to enhance an effective Agile process.
+You will gain an understanding of agile thinking, artifacts, roles and how to enhance an effective Agile process.
 We will show you why it is becoming the accepted approach to new product development and reveal places to start the transition.
-Take a look at our Fundamentals of Agile/Scrum Development.

 Certified ScrumMaster Training Schedule